fedora-infra/python-fedora/doc/service.rst

-method fails unexpectedly (a database call failed, a place where you would normally raise an exception, or where you'd redirect to an error page if a user was viewing the html version of the web app).  ``exc`` should be set to the name of an exception and tg_flash_ set to the message that wold normally be given to the exception's constructor.
+method fails unexpectedly (a database call failed, a place where you would normally raise an exception, or where you'd redirect to an error page if a user was viewing the html version of the web app).  ``exc`` should be set to the name of an exception and tg_flash_ set to the message that would normally be given to the exception's constructor.
 If the return is a success (expected values are being returned from the method or a value was updated successfully) ``exc`` may either be unset or set to ``None``.